snendev/tomecraft/README.md

 This is a client for a tactical card game server.
 It is made using [my Deno-React-Web-Starter template repository](https://github.com/sullivansean27/deno-react-web-starter).

+Deployed server is at http://www.tomecraft.xyz/.
+Code for the websocket server was written by @stryan.

 ## Code layout

 - `~/client`: any code that is compiled and shipped to the browser.